manuchandel/manuchandel.github.io/_posts/2016-08-25-MicrosoftIDC.md

 ## My Story

 On 8th May 2016 I boarded a plane from Mumbai to Hyderabad with much excitement for my first career break ahead.
 It took 1 hour and 28 minutes precisely for me to reach Hyderabad.
-The weather at Hyderabad was not at all welcoming with teperature as high as 35 degrees in evening time.
+The weather at Hyderabad was not at all welcoming with temperature as high as 35 degrees in evening time.

 ### Accomodation
 Around Six in the evening I reached the hotel.
 The accomodation provided by MS was fully air conditioned (which was needed in that weather) and wonderful.
 Here are the few clicks of the hotel room.